SueHafi/pokemon-api-project/README.md

 ## How to use the API search

 Please type in a pokemon name into the search bar segment to retrive data from the API about that pokemon.
-For example if you type in "pickachu" it should retrive data about the pickachu's Type, Hp, Attack and Defense stats.
+For example if you type in "Pikachu"(or pikachu works with or without capitalization) it should retrive data about Pikachu's Type, Hp, Attack and Defense stats.

 ## How to clone the repository to try it for yourself